dmpop/rpi-photo/readme.md

 **rpi-photo-sketch.fzz** Fritzing sketch for use with the *fetch.py* scripts.

-All scripts and files are released under [GNU General Public License](http://www.gnu.org/licenses/gpl.html)
+All scripts and files are released under [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).